OFFER: If you sign up to Huobi using this link, you can receive up to USD 300 in sign-up bonus, by completing a number of basic tasks.

 Huobi Withdrawal fees

 This exchange charges a withdrawal fee amounting to 0.0001 BTC when you withdraw BTC.
-This fee is below the industry average and thus constitutes a competitive advantage against the majority of other top crypto exchanges in the market.
+This fee is below the industry average and is an edge against most other top crypto exchanges in the market.